Elbit Systems (NASDAQ:ESLT) Releases Earnings Results, Beats Expectations By $0.45 EPS

-Elbit Systems (NASDAQ:ESLT) posted its earnings results on Tuesday.
-The aerospace company reported $2.38 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.93 by $0.45, Zacks reports.
-Elbit Systems had a net margin of 4.81% and a return on equity of 14.56%.
+Elbit Systems (NASDAQ:ESLT) issued its quarterly earnings data on Tuesday.
+The aerospace company reported $2.38 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.93 by $0.45, Zacks reports.
+Elbit Systems had a return on equity of 14.56% and a net margin of 4.81%.

 The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 26th.
-Shareholders of record on Monday, April 12th will be issued a $0.44 dividend.
+Stockholders of record on Monday, April 12th will be given a $0.44 dividend.
 The ex-dividend date is Friday, April 9th.
-This represents a $1.76 annualized dividend and a yield of 1.27%.
-Elbit Systems’s dividend payout ratio (DPR) is presently 25.92%.
+This represents a $1.76 annualized dividend and a dividend yield of 1.26%.
+Elbit Systems’s dividend payout ratio is currently 25.92%.

-A number of analysts have recently weighed in on the stock.
-TheStreet upgraded shares of Elbit Systems from a “c+” rating to a “b-” rating in a report on Wednesday, January 20th.
-Zacks Investment Research upgraded shares of Elbit Systems from a “sell” rating to a “hold” rating in a report on Tuesday, January 26th.
+A number of brokerages recently commented on ESLT.
+TheStreet raised shares of Elbit Systems from a “c+” rating to a “b-” rating in a research note on Wednesday, January 20th.
+Zacks Investment Research upgraded shares of Elbit Systems from a “sell” rating to a “hold” rating in a research report on Tuesday, January 26th.

 Elbit Systems Company Profile